 conda-env-mod

 was developed by Amiya Maji from Rosen Center for Advanced Computing (RCAC) at Purdue University to use Anaconda environments and environment modules (Lmod) to simplify this process.
+Souce code of conda-env-mod

 :

-1. Create an Anaconda environment using conda-env-mod
+- Create an conda environment using

 .
-During the process, the script automatically creates module file for using the environment.
+During the process, the script automatically creates module file for using the environment. - Load the module generated by

 .
-By default modules are generated in $HOME/privatemodules
+By default modules are generated in$HOME/privatemodules

-3. Now use conda
+. - Now use

 .